Skip to content

 This section explains how novated leases work and how to think about them.

 First and foremost: novated leases are only available and relevant for salaried employees.
+It is not applicable if you are a business owner or a sole trader.

-Novated lease is a salary packaging arrangement that allows part of your vehicle costs to be paid from your salary before income tax is withheld.
+A novated lease is a salary packaging arrangement that allows part of your vehicle costs to be paid from your salary before income tax is withheld.

 How salary and spending normally works (PAYG)